aronfischer/top_curriculum/javascript/react-js/state-and-props.md

 ```

-Here we are destructuring `title` and `onButtonClicked` from `this.props`, which lets us refere to them with just with their names.
+Here we are destructuring `title` and `onButtonClicked` from `this.props`, which lets us refer to them with just with their names.

-Great so far so good, you hopefully have understood the purpose and usage of `props` in React.
+Great!
+So far so good, you hopefully have understood the purpose and usage of `props` in React.
 Isn't that difficult is it.

 ### State